azavea/raster-vision/tests/README.md

 ## Running tests

 ### Run all unit tests
+Run all unit tests and generate a coverage report (if the `coverage` package is installed):
 ```sh
 scripts/unit_tests
 ```

 Or (from the repo root):
 ```sh
 python -m unittest discover -t . tests -vf